annebrown/docs-pub/docs/tooling/apps/vscode/settings.md

 ## Color

-Theme colors can be overriden in [user settings](#user) file.
+Theme colors can be overriden in [user-settings](#user-settings).
 See [VS Code Workbench Color List](workbench.colorCustomizations.md) for available customizations.

 ### Dark Theme